Magnetic field of mri

 (See also Overview of Imaging Tests Overview of Imaging Tests Imaging tests provide a picture of the body’s interior—of the whole body or part of it .Static magnetic field (B 0) MRI system software and hardware have evolved considerably over the last three decades.0T, is much stronger than magnetic fields casually encountered in everyday life; for example, it is roughly 30,000–60,000 times the average of the Earth’s magnetic field at the surface and is roughly 300–600 times stronger than the field of a common refrigerator magnet.

 The uniform magnetic field is found inside the coil, especially in the center.
-A solenoid is a cylindrical-shaped coil of wire.
+When Radio frequency (RF) fields are added to systematically alter the alignment of this magnetization, the hydrogen nuclei produce a rotating magnetic field detectable by the scanner.
 MRI does not use x-rays and is usually very safe.
 Thus, a ferromagnetic object (eg, an oxygen tank, a metal pole) at the entrance of the scanning room may be pulled into the magnet bore at high velocity and injure anyone in its path.

 Magnetic Resonance Imaging (MRI) Scanning